Getting started

 - root mean μ :

-julia> mod, _ = PGBP.calibrate_exact_cliquetree!( # exact computation
+julia> fitted, _ = PGBP.calibrate_exact_cliquetree!( # exact optimization

 ctb,

-sched[1], # schedule the order in which edges (sepsets) are traversed
+sched[1], # schedule the order to traverse edges (sepsets)

 tbl_x,